punchsppt/INT214/W04_63130500159/data_viz.md

 ---

-### 2. Graph shows relation between rating and reviews which rating has more than equal 4.2.
+### 2. Graph shows relation between rating and reviews which rating has more than 4.2 points.
 **Code :**
 ```
 # scatter plot